theforeman/theforeman.org/plugins/foreman_salt/11.0/index.md

     ext_pillar:
       - puppet: /usr/bin/foreman-node

 By default, Foreman pillars are sent to the top-level pillar namespace, but if you'd like them confined to their own namespace, change the Foreman setting called `salt_namespace_pillars` to true.
 Currently, Foreman parameters are limited to String values only.
-To access the pillars in your Salt states, use e.g. `{{ salt['pillar.get']('brandname', 'foreman') }}`.
+To access the pillars in your Salt states, use e.g.: `salt['pillar.get']('brandname', 'foreman')`

 ## 4.7 Grains